 Curvo’s Ben Corvilain appeared the following Monday December 6th on the flagship RTBF show "On n'est pas des pigeons".
 Also here, the topic was the FIRE movement.
-You can watch the recording and his performance here.

 Ben did great under fairly difficult circumstances.
 Live TV is stressful by itself, and on top of that the hosts are interjecting a lot (and their comments weren't always pertinent).